The Goethe-Institut embarks on a new journey | DW | 16.11.2020

 Carola Lentz is the new head of the Goethe-Institut.
-She's got many plans for her four-year tenure at the helm of Germany's international cultural and linguistic institute, building on her predecessor's legacy.
+She has many plans for her four-year tenure at the helm of Germany's international cultural and linguistic institute, building on her predecessor's legacy.

 Carola Lentz assumed the presidency of Goethe-Institut, Germany's cultural embassy around the world, on November 13.
 The organization is represented by 157 institutes in 98 countries plus twelve locations in Germany.
 The Goethe-Institut's board of directors has elected Lentz for an initial four-year term in office.

-Previous president Klaus-Dieter Lehmann had held the top position at the institute for 12 years since 2008.
+The previous president, Klaus-Dieter Lehmann, had held the top position at the institute for 12 years, since 2008.
 The 80-year-old passes the baton at a rather precarious moment, saying in a recent interview that he had imagined this handover to be a much quieter affair than it turned out to be.

-Carola Lentz, who is both an ethnologist and agricultural scientist, admitted in an interview with Deutsche Welle that she was initially surprised when Klaus-Dieter Lehmann called her to offer her the position as his successor.
-But she added that she is very much looking forward to the all tasks at hand at the Goethe-Institut.
+Lentz, who is both an ethnologist and agricultural scientist, told DW that she was initially surprised when Lehmann called her to offer her the position as his successor but added that she is very much looking forward to the all tasks at hand at the Goethe-Institut.

-The Goethe-Institut "with its treasures of experience, networks, friendships and insights," should become more visible in Germany, Lentz says, highlighting that she wants to use the institute as a space to debate topics such as looted art from the colonial-era, for example.
+The Goethe-Institut "with its treasures of experience, networks, friendships and insights," should become more visible in Germany, Lentz said.
+She highlighted her desire to use the institute as a space to debate topics such as art looted during the colonial era, for example.

-Likewise, the interconnection with the world could be intensified, she says, adding that she hopes to press on with the digitization of the language courses offered by the Goethe-Institut.
+Likewise, interconnection with the world could be intensified, she said, adding that she hopes to press on with the digitization of the language courses offered by the Goethe-Institut.

-Lentz says she has felt a deep connection with cultural topics since her childhood.
-"I have a passion for culture, for theater, film, music, literature," says Lentz, who was born and raised in the northern German city of Braunschweig.
+Lentz, who was born and raised in the northern German city of Brunswick, said she has felt a deep connection to cultural topics since childhood.
+"I have a passion for culture, for theater, film, music, literature," she said.

 While in school, she dabbled in theater, later ending up in Bochum for an apprenticeship with director Peter Zadek.
 She went on to study sociology, political science, German literature and education in Göttingen.